DPorichis/job-execution-server/readme.txt

             + alertWorkers: To signal waiting workers that there is a job available for execution, and concurrency allows the execution
             + alertExiting: To signal the controller thread responsible for exiting that ALL threads are done using the shared variables.
         - Multiple counters and variables for storing metadata.

 Here is a short sum-up of how each action on the buffer is performed:
     - IssueJob: The function locks the mutex and checks for storage available, waiting under the alertControllers condition variable if no space is available.
 Afterward, it creates a job instance for the described job and stores it in the circular buffer, updating the according counters.
 Before leaving, it checks if a worker thread could execute the job issued, signaling one if so.
 After that, the mutex is unlocked, and the submission message is sent to the client
+	- SetConcurrency: The functions locks the mutex changes the concurrency to the desired value and signals workers to execute a job, if possible with the new concurrency level.
+After that the mutex is unlocked and the response message is constructed
+	- Poll: The function locks the mutex to ensure the state of the buffer stays the same, and goes over all queued jobs, constructing a representation string for each.
+It then unlocks the mutex and constructs a continious string containing all the representations stored earlier and returns it.
+	- Stop: The function locks the mutex, and goes over all queued jobs checking if the ID matches.
+If the job is found it destroys it and shifts the remaining jobs left to fill the gap.